tsol/hinge/README.md

 so changes automagically appear on the site while you're on it, surfing and looking for the next problem to solve.

 And it works right from your phone.
-I use it with Hermes with a skill that manages my projects using Cloudflare dev tunnels - so I get access to my frontend project running "pnpm dev" with Hinge injected.
+I use it with Hermes and the **hinge-projects** skill (`project.sh` + Cloudflare dev tunnels) — so I get access to my frontend project running with Hinge injected.

 While Hermes is running in Docker on my laptop, piloted by DeepSeek-v2, I manage my projects using Hinge and tunnels -- when I have a free minute I take my phone, find a thing